siamakn/temp-nomad-onboarding-workshop/docs/Module4/M4_2_retrieve_data/M4_2_3_api_helpers/M4_2_3_0_nomad_api_helpers.md

 ## 2. NOMAD API dashboard

 The NOMAD [API dashboard](https://nomad-lab.eu/prod/v1/api/v1/extensions/docs) is a powerful tool for accessing and experimenting with NOMAD's data resources.
-It provides detailed documentation and interactive features that make it easy to learn and use the API effectively.
+It provides detailed documentation and interactive features that make it possible to learn and use the API effectively.
 Whether you are developing applications, automating data upload or retrieval, or just exploring data, the API dashboard is an important resource.

 ### Accessing the API dashboard